What's causing the boom across Brisbane real estate markets?

-Metropole have also reported that there has been strong activity in Brisbane's real estate investment market.
+Metropole have also reported that there has been strong activity in Brisbane investment property space.
 Buying property for investment purposes has also been strong for interstate investors seeking favourable rental returns.

-Vacancy rates still remain relatively low for those interested in buying property for investment purposes.
+Vacancy rates still remain relatively low for those interested in buying a Brisbane investment property.
 As there is great demand for rentals, tenants are becoming more likely to offer above rental asking prices just to secure property.
 This is benefiting investors by providing them with additional rental income.

 Gross rental yields for properties across Greater Brisbane still remains much higher than in Sydney and Melbourne.
 While Sydney and Melbourne have an average rental yield of 2.7 and 2.9 per cent for their investors, the yield still remains relatively higher in Brisbane at 4.2 per cent.

 Take advantage and purchase a Brisbane investment property!